Rinus Michels

 Marinus Jacobus Hendricus "Rinus" Michels (/nl/; 9 February 1928 - 3 March 2005) was a Dutch football player and coach.
 He played his entire career for Ajax, which he later managed, and played for and later managed the Netherlands national team for four spells.
 Throughout his career, he played as a forward.
 He is regarded as one of the greatest managers of all time.

-Michels became most notable for his coaching achievements; he won the European Cup with Ajax and the Spanish league with Barcelona, and had four tenures as coach of the Netherlands national team, who he led to reach the final of the 1974 FIFA World Cup and to win the 1988 UEFA European Championship.
+Michels became most notable for his coaching achievements; he won the European Cup with Ajax and the Spanish league with Barcelona, and had four tenures as coach of the Netherlands national team, who he led to the final of the 1974 FIFA World Cup and to win UEFA Euro 1988.

 He is credited with the invention of a major football playing style and set of tactics known as "Total Football" in the 1970s.
 He was named Coach of the Century by FIFA in 1999, in 2007 the greatest post-war football coach by The Times and in 2019 the greatest coach in the history of football by France Football.